reinforceio/tensorforce-client/README.md

 - A google cloud platform account (any google account will do) with billing enabled and certain "google cloud APIs" activated.
 - The Google Cloud SDK.
-- Local installation of Python3.5 or higher.
+- Local installation of Python2.7 if on Linux and Python3.5 (or higher) if on Windows.
 - The tensorforce-client python module (pip-installable).